devinchristianson/daj/docs/markdown/DAJ_Deliverable_2_SRS.md

 ACCT-7: The system shall give the user access to music theory lessons.

 ACCT-8: The system shall display statistics for a user in training excercises.

+ACCT-9: The system shall allow users to delete their accounts.

 ## 4.5 Musical Settings